clxrityy/react-redux-ex/README.md

 ##### `./src/actions/index.js`
 Individual functions for each change of state.
 Define the type and payload.
-> This is the function you will call to
+> This is the function you will call within a component to change the state.

 ```js
 export const increment = (payload = 1) => {